We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 This strategy can be risky if a stock is in a long-term downtrend and you do not have enough investment capital to average the price low enough to sell at a profit.

 A Bear Market occurs when stock prices fall in a bad or weak economy.
 Writers use the term Bear Market to describe the opposite of Bull Markets.
-Journalists use the terms “bearish” and “bears are running” to describe stock sell-offs and falling markets.
+Journalists use “bearish” and “bears are running” to describe stock sell-offs and falling markets.
 Writers use the term bear to describe pessimistic or cynical investors.

 Some people think Bear Market indicates a weak economy.
 Those investors are wrong.